calgray/cmake-cpp-modules-template/README.md

 # CMake Modules C++20

 Example project for C++20 module support in CMake.
+For more information see https://www.kitware.com/import-cmake-c20-modules/.

 ## Requirements